 Investors can use modest leverage at low-interest rates to invest in a diversified portfolio of index ETFs and give their portfolio a boost in long-term returns.
 If you’re not ready to “DIY invest” with an online brokerage like Questrade or Wealthsimple Trade, consider opening an account with a top robo advisor like Wealthsimple.
 It not only makes investing easy, but you’ll save a lot of money on fees.
-Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.
+Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit), and get a $100 cash bonus deposited into your account.

 Disclaimer: Young & Thrifty has entered into a referral and advertising arrangement with Wealthsimple US, LTD and receives compensation when you open an account or for certain qualifying activity which may include clicking links.
 You will not be charged a fee for this referral and Wealthsimple and Young and Thrifty are not related entities.
 It is a requirement to disclose that we earn these fees and also provide you with the latest Wealthsimple ADV brochure so you can learn more about them before opening an account.